How to get touch with us over the festive period

 Whilst the idea that commission upon the sale of park homes could be reduced or abolished is concerning for park owners, there are some reasons to believe that a change is not likely at the moment:

-• Additionally, some parks (particularly smaller parks) would need financial support if commission were reduced or abolished.
+• Additionally, some parks (particularly smaller parks) would need financial support if the commission were reduced or abolished.
 As has been noted it is not in most homeowners’ interests to increase the pitch fee, which is the most likely mechanism for providing that financial support.
 It is presently unclear where the support might come from.

 In summary, therefore, this issue has been considered twice before.
-Residential park home owners generally think that park management issues are more important than the commission and want to keep ongoing charges (such as pitch fees) down.
+Residential park homeowners generally think that park management issues are more important than the commission and want to keep ongoing charges (such as pitch fees) down.
 The research acknowledges significant financial implications for parks would have to be addressed.
 The case for a change has not been made.

 Find out more